-Physical evidence refers to tangible evidence, what can be seen by the judge and jury.
+Physical evidence refers to tangible evidence, which can be seen by the judge and jury.
 It can be extremely impactful because juries can see what happened and get a sense of the severity of the accident.

 Tangible evidence refers to items the jury can have direct interaction with such as clothing, equipment, and receipts.
-However, not all evidence can be preserved or brought into a courtroom, so photographs serves as a way to document this evidence.
+However, not all evidence can be preserved or brought into a courtroom, so photographs serve as a way to document this evidence.
 This might include photographs of the immediate scene of the accident, other vehicles on the road, defective parts, skid marks, broken glass and debris, your injury, and more.
 All of these types of items can tell the story of what happened to the judge and jury.

 Questions?
 Call us at (877) 284-6600.